zinartcode/push_swap/README.md

 ```
 make
 ```
-You will get push_swap and checker file.

-To run the push_swap,
+To run the push_swap:
 ```
 ./push_swap [numbers]
 ```
-The program will output the operations using to sort the numbers, for example:
+The program will output the operations used to sort the numbers, for example:
 ```
 $> ./push_swap 3 2 1 | cat -e
 sa$
 ra$
 ```

-To run the checker,
+To run the checker:
 ```
 ./checker [numbers]
 ```